Multi-modal video data-pipelines for machine learning with minimal human supervision: Introduction and related work

-In this paper, we study a simpler use-case: deploying distilled real-time models for semantic segmentation and depth estimation.
-We'll use a consumer GPU on a laptop (NVIDIA RTX 4050 Laptop) for local processing as well as a remote connection to a cloud server (NVIDIA RTX 2080 Ti).
-We study the case of real-time streaming from a phone camera and analyze the trade-offs of the two setups.

-Our main contributions presented in this paper are on the data-processing and automation side as well as model deployment on consumer grade GPUs.
-Further research on more advanced use-cases, such as autonomous control of a UAV or vehicle enabled by our real-time segmentation model must be studied.
+In this paper, we study a simpler use-case: deploying real-time models for semantic segmentation and depth estimation on a laptop consumer GPU (NVIDIA RTX 4050) for local inference, as well as remote inference via a cloud server with a consumer GPU (NVIDIA RTX 2080 Ti).
+We also study the case of real-time streaming from a phone camera and analyze the trade-offs between the setups.
+In short, our main contributions presented in this paper are on the data-processing and automation side, as well as model deployment on consumer grade GPUs.